 Steps to make your Nassau County, Long Island residence an ant free home

-Prevention tips to get rid of ants - Long Island Ant Exterminator
+Prevention tips to get rid of ants - Ant Exterminator Long Island, NY

 If you have never encountered ants in your Long Island home or place of business, count yourself among the fortunate few.
 However, if you are like most Nassau County, Long Island homeowners, you have fought your fair share of battles against this troublesome pest – whether it is a colony of carpenter ants nesting in a wall or a procession of house ants walking across your kitchen counter.